 Your sense of self is your life story woven together with a map of your body and plans for the future7.
-It is an open question as to how language evolved, and how it is related to self awareness.
-A reasonable order is that at some point in our past we first had audible speech, a proto-langauge without grammar.
-Very simple versions of this are shared with other animals such as monkeys who have different calls for different predators.
-As our lineage’s brains got bigger we could gradually add more vocabulary.
+It is an open question as to how language evolved and how it is related to self-awareness.
+A reasonable order is that at some point in our past, we first had audible speech, a proto-language without grammar.
+Very simple versions of this are shared with other animals, such as monkeys with different calls for predators that are above vs below them.
+As our lineage’s brains got bigger, we could gradually add more vocabulary.
 No phase change is necessary.
 At this point, which is widely believed to be tens or hundreds of thousands of years ago, evolution would have followed the course described by Darwin:

 After the power of language had been acquired, and the wishes of the community could be expressed, the common opinion of how each member ought to act for the public good, would naturally become in a paramount degree the guide to action.

 In Freudian terms, we had an animal id for millions of years.
-We then evolved a super-ego, the simulated view of society in our head.
+We then evolved a super-ego, the simulated view of society in our heads.
 Implicitly, there was a node resolving conflicts between these competing interests: a subconscious ego.
-A fateful encounter with snake venom allowed someone to perceive this process and she could not unsee it.
+A fateful encounter with snake venom allowed someone to perceive this process, and she could not unsee it.
 Henceforth, she perceived and identified with her ego, the agent tasked with navigating the tribe’s moral code.
-Or in the parlance of the time, she “became as the gods, knowing good and evil.”
+Or, in the parlance of the time, she “became as the gods, knowing good and evil.”

-This is what I mean by “birth of the human condition”.
+This is what I mean by “birth of the human condition.”
 Animals, ostensibly, identify with their body (some pass a mirror test).
-In humans the concept of self was extended to an invisible agent with an impossible task8.
-The self is defined by tension between id and superego.
-There is no rest for the wicked, nor the righteous.
+In humans, the concept of self was extended to an invisible agent with an impossible task8.
+The self is defined by tension between the id and the superego.
+There is no rest for the wicked nor the righteous.
 Such is life.
 This is very different from an animal's map of their body, which does not contain such a contradiction.
 Hamlet cannot be translated into dog.
-But from the moment we became Homo Sapien (literally, Thinking Man) we have been moved by the question “to be or not to be?”.
+But from the moment we became Homo Sapien (literally, Thinking Man), we have been moved by the question “to be or not to be?”.

 But there may still be marks of this heritage.
 Most people experience auditory hallucinations of some sort (especially young people), and schizophrenia is surprisingly common at 1% worldwide, given how much it reduces fitness.
 (See: the paradox of schizophrenia.)

-In this view Eve is the Mother of All Living not as a metaphor of child birth.
+In this view, Eve is the Mother of All Living, not as a metaphor of childbirth.
 She and the serpent literally initiated Adam into what we now call living.
-Likewise, Herakles actually is “glorified through Hera” in his labors, particularly the final two.
+Likewise, Herakles actually was “glorified through Hera” in his labors, particularly the final two.
 My contention is that there was a ritual which involved descending into the netherworld in a venom-induced trance.
-Apples would have been eaten in preparation.
+Apples or other antivenoms would have been eaten in preparation.
 Hera, like Eve, was the master of ceremonies and bestowed consciousness on man.
 I’ll write more about the gender aspect in future posts.
-For a bit more see the Eve Theory of Consciousness (or read Genesis, the Epic of Gilgamesh, etc.).
+For now, see the Eve Theory of Consciousness (or read Genesis, the Epic of Gilgamesh, etc.).

-The fact that we are aware of so little of our mind, and that we often use language (a new tool) to introspect, indicate we did not perceive our mind until recently9.
+The fact that we are aware of so little of our mind and that we often use language (a new tool) to introspect indicates we did not perceive our mind until recently9.
 The base state of mental processes is to be outside of our perception.
 If the super-ego and ego system evolved recently, they would likely have sprung up outside our awareness.
 If something caused us to perceive this node, this seems sufficient to produce recursion, at least in the ego circuit.
 This could have happened all at once for an initiate: “See yourself and be!”

-I’m happy to drop the point about self awareness producing recursive grammar.
+I’m happy to drop the point about self-awareness producing recursive grammar.
 This post is mainly concerned with snakes and the self.
 But it makes sense to me that recursive language is synonymous with abstract thought.
 The manipulation of hypotheticals arguably requires recursion.
-If recursion started out as genetic, then why don’t we see proof-positive examples before humans leave Africa?
+If recursion started out as wholly genetic, then why don’t we see proof-positive examples before humans leave Africa?